All About Ranked Choice Voting

 There is an incredibly strong correlation between the winning candidate and the candidate who raises the most money in pick-one plurality voting elections, making fundraising one of the most important aspects of the campaign and giving wealthy donors an outsize level of political influence.
 In RCV elections, on the other hand, this correlation decreases significantly, and candidates with less money have a significantly better chance at being elected into office, putting political power back into the hands of the voters.

-*In this video, the narrator refers to pick-one plurality voting as "single-choice, winner-take-all" voting.
-Although the terms are different, they both refer to the same (non-ideal) system of voting.
+*This video refers to pRCV as the "single transferable vote."
+Both terms refer to the same system of voting.